 Applicants who submit the Intent to Apply document will receive a confirmation email.
-GHIT Fund staff will then perform an initial partnership and scope eligibility assessment.
-Eligible applicants will receive a full GHIT Fund proposal template to support proposal development.
-Also, an individual Project ID will be assigned to each eligible proposal.
+The GHIT Fund staff will then perform an initial partnership and scope eligibility assessment.
+Only eligible applicants will be invited to submit the full proposal and will receive the proposal templates from the GHIT Fund.
+In addition, an individual Project ID will be assigned to each eligible proposal.